yousofdavamkar/Web-RTP-Connector/README.md

 1. Create a plain RTP participant.
 2. Note the returned `janusRtp.port`.
-3. Send PCMU or PCMA RTP into that port from VLC or another generator.
+3. Send PCMA RTP (payload type `8`) into that port from VLC or another generator.
 4. Join the same room from a browser.
 5. Confirm the browser hears the external RTP source.

 ## Using VLC Or Another RTP Generator

 For browser-native flows, keep Opus with payload type `111`.
-For external RTP tools, prefer AudioBridge interop with `pcmu` and payload type `0`, or `pcma` and payload type `8`.
+For external RTP tools, this repository defaults to `pcma` with payload type `8`.

 ### 1. Create a room